gdg-novi-sad/nov-29-16-iot-opensource/README.md

                 lib folder holds libraries that IoT client uses First you register device that you want to connect to wolksense:
                 - run IoTclient with following command arguments: ./IoTclient device_name wolksense_username wolksense_password (sensor serial and password will be prompted)
-                Go to Rpi/IoTclient/core/src/Ipc.cpp and edit DEV_SERIAL and DEV_PASSWORD with informations from sensor registration
+                Go to Rpi/IoTclient/core/src/Ipc.cpp and edit DEV_SERIAL and DEV_PASSWORD with information from sensor registration
                 Go to bin folder and start IoT client (./IoTclient) Go to bin folder and start LoRa module (./LoRa)